lsw5077/ShinyForEcologistsPart1/README.md

 ui <- shinyUI()

 ```
 The second fundamental element, the server, does all the background work to run the app.
-The  "magic" of a shiny app is the feedback between server and ui: the user manipulates the interactive elements in the ui, then the server process userinput and returns dynamic data and graphics elements.
+The  "magic" of a Shiny app is reactivity, the feedback between server and ui: the user manipulates the interactive elements in the ui, then the server process userinput and returns dynamic data and graphics elements.
 We define the server using the ```shinyServer()``` function:

 ```r
 server <- shinyServer(function(input, output, session){